oveddan/site/content/portfolio/japanese-weather-diorama/index.md

 showonlyimage: true
 linkdirectlytoblog: "/blog/posts/physical_computing/weather-diorama/"
 weight: 15
+summary: A physical twist on a Japanese Weather Diorama which reflects weather patterns and times of the day.
 ---

-A physical twist on a Japanese Weather Diorama which reflects weather patterns and times of the day.